jdabello/spanner-loader/README.md

 # spanner-loader

 This directory contains a python script that can be used to import data into [Cloud Spanner](https://cloud.google.com/spanner/).
-The script reads a gzipped csv file from a [Google Cloud Storage](https://cloud.google.com/gcs/) bucket and a schema file, and then inserts the data into a specified Spanner table in batches.
+The script reads a gzipped csv file from a [Google Cloud Storage](https://cloud.google.com/gcs/) bucket and a local schema file, and then inserts the data into a specified Spanner table in batches.

 ## Table of Contents